 Does Everyone With PTSD Have Triggers or Flashbacks?

-For reasons unknown, PTSD sufferers experience triggers in different ways.
+For reasons unknown, PTSD sufferers experience triggers in different ways, which often leads to misconceptions about PTSD.
 Some experience mild, uncomfortable symptoms, and others experience them more intensely.
 Still, others experience terrifying flashbacks and a sense of impending doom.

 Unfortunately, there is no way to predict who will experience flashbacks from their triggers and who will not.